morgosus/morgosus.github.io/_posts/programming/fitbit/2021-08-21-clockfaces-time-and-date.md

 ## What About the Date?

 Well, you can do it the same way you do the clock thing... but I do it this way.
-Place a previousDay variable outside the ticking `let previousDay = 8;`.
+Place a `previousDay` variable outside the clocks ticking `let previousDay = 8;`.

-Next, within the ticking, we'll check if the date on tick is the same as the previous tick.
+Next, within the ticking, we'll check if the date on the tick is the same as the previous tick.
 Why are we doing this?
-Well, it's surely more efficient to do a single check than get all items such as date, day, labels, updating labels every second.
-Besides, you actually separate your code a bit this way, which is always nice.
+Well, it's undoubtedly more efficient to do a single check than get all items such as date, day, labels, updating labels every second.
+Besides, you actually separate your code a bit this way, which is always lovely.

 ```javascript
 if(previousDay !== today.getDay())
     updateDate(today, previousDay);
 ```

-I do not recommend using functions for everything though, as we're still working with JerryScript for smart devices.
+I do not recommend using functions for everything, though, as we're still working with JerryScript for smart devices.
 It would just use resources for the extra call.
 Back to the issue at hand... since we've already got everything we need, we can just pop in the rest... the date displaying function.

 ```javascript
 function updateDate(today, previousDayNumber) {